Research Associate, Sustainable Built Environment & Circular Economy

-Mohit works on the convergence of design, sustainability and climate change mitigation research.
-He is a Postdoctoral Research Associate with Dr. Frédéric Bosché at University of Edinburgh and Dr. Rupert J. Myers at the Department of Civil and Environmental Engineering, Imperial College London.
+Mohit works on the convergence of design, sustainability and climate change mitigation research under Dr. Frédéric Bosché at the University of Edinburgh and Dr. Rupert J. Myers at the Department of Civil and Environmental Engineering, Imperial College London.
 His research focuses on Material Substitution, Material Efficiency and Circular Economy interventions and policies.
 He is interested in material and emissions savings to achieve climate targets and low carbon growth to provide adequate living conditions and infrastructure to all.
-His background in engineering design and innovation helps him develop insights at the product, industrial sector, city and/or national scale interventions in the developing and developed economies.
-He has worked on all materials including Biomass, Metals, Non-Metallic Minerals, and Fossil Energy carriers (including plastics), and water looking at their stocks, flows, emissions and impacts.
+His background in engineering design and innovation helps him develop insights at the product, sector, city and/or national scale interventions in the developing and developed economies.
+He continues to work on decarbonisation pathways and material stocks, flows, emissions and impacts.

 PhD (2020) Singapore University of Technology and Design, Singapore

 M. Tech.
 (2014) Indian Institute of Technology Bombay, India

 B. Tech.
 (2012) G. B. Pant University of Agriculture & Technology, India

 International Society for Industrial Ecology

 His doctoral research focused on Circular Economy Assessment and Applications from a Technology and Policy perspective.
 His thesis demonstrated systemic benefits of linking building demolitions with design and construction for the promotion of component reuse and sustainability.